fabric/fabric/sites/www/installing.rst

 * the Python `Paramiko <http://paramiko.org>`_ SSH library (1.13+);
 * and Paramiko's dependency, the PyCrypto cryptography library.

 ..
-FIXME: update as appropriate
+TODO: update as appropriate

 and, if using the :ref:`parallel execution mode <parallel-execution>`: